lavalleedelgado/chicago-crime-data/assignment-01/README.md

 ## Descriptive statistics

-1. **What type of blocks have reports of battery?** These incidents seem to occur in both majority white well-educated blocks, or majority-black less-educated blocks.
+1. **What type of blocks have reports of battery?** These incidents seem to occur in both majority white well-educated blocks and majority-black less-educated blocks.
 The graph suggests a large increase in reports at the end of the calendar year.

 ```
 #### BATTERY